 At inception and at every quarter end thereafter, the Company formally assesses the effectiveness of these net investment hedges.
-The change in fair value of the hedging US debt is recorded, to the extent effective, directly in Other Comprehensive Income (Loss).
-These amounts will be recognized in earnings as and when the corresponding Accumulated Other Comprehensive Income (Loss) from the hedged foreign operations is recognized in net earnings.
+The change in fair value of the hedging US debt is recorded, to the extent effective, directly in other comprehensive income.
+These amounts will be recognized in earnings as and when the corresponding accumulated other comprehensive income from the hedged foreign operations is recognized in net earnings.